 FOUNDED: 2006 BY MR. ERIK HEYER

-HEADS OF SCHOOL: MR. CLAY KAUFMAN AND MRS. JILLY DAREFSKY
+HEAD OF SCHOOL: MRS. JILLY DAREFSKY

 The Siena School offers a rich educational program for bright, college-bound students who are challenged by language-based learning differences, such as dyslexia.
 Our program is designed for students with mild to moderate needs who experience a discrepancy between their intellectual abilities and academic achievement in one or more areas such as reading, writing, oral expression or math.

 Siena currently enrolls approximately 134 students and is seeking to maintain an equal ratio of boys and girls.
 Siena students fit the following profile:

 - Have mild to moderate language-based learning needs;